A recent IceCube event visualization seen with all 86 strings running.

 construction completion in December, 2010.

 analyzing some AMANDA or IceCube data?
-Read the data use policy for more
+See the data access and use policy for more

 Documents and Reviews: Includes